petrakol/blockxpand-icp/README.md

 - `LOG_LEVEL` – optional compile-time log level (trace, debug, info, warn, error)

 When any of these are unset a warning is logged and the fallback from `ledgers.toml` is used.
-The file is watched for changes so updated IDs take effect without redeploying.
+The file is watched for changes and duplicate watchers are ignored so updated IDs take effect without redeploying.
 Integration tests set the variables automatically for the local environment.

 ## Deployment